6.09.2016

 3rd grade discussed ways sounds are made by musical instruments they know and looked at alternative instruments online: WheelharpMarble Machine.
 They sketched invented instruments with labels or manuals on how they work.
 Then reviewed how to make a ceramic whistle and sculpted their instruments.

-They also made a second sound effect animation about New York City.
+They also made a sound effect animation about New York City.

 Organizing frames

-Students made NYC themed styrofoam plate prints.
-An "inspection card" rubric listed inking, center registering and hand-printing three clean prints.
-U.S. history teachers also required students cut their styrofoam then ink and reprint within an outline of the Statue of Liberty to announce their Ellis Island reenactment.
+They also cut their styrofoam and reprinted within an outline of the Statue of Liberty to announce their Ellis Island reenactment.

-A question about a hypothetical fashion show began a paper mache sculpture assignment.
+A question about a hypothetical fashion show began a sculpture assignment.
 Classes discussed Neoclassical style as well as a Duane Hanson sculpture seen on a visit to the Whitney Museum.
 They engineered armatures, casted paper mache, and finally painted and collaged fabric.

 Aphrodite